 Amino acids are the building blocks of muscle.
 About one-third of our muscle proteins are actually made up of BCAAs.

 Your body uses BCAAs (along with other types of amino acids) to repair and rebuild muscle tissue.
-Supplementing them in your diet is an easy way to assure that your muscles are getting an adequate supply of the nutrients it needs to maintain muscle mass during a caloric deficit.
+Supplementing them in your diet is an easy way to assure that your muscles are getting an adequate supply of the nutrients they need to rebuild and repair during a caloric deficit.

 BCAAs have also been shown to delay fatigue and improve performance during training.
-Taking BCAAs before and during your workout will help you to perform at your best even when you are low on energy from your calorie restricted diet.
+Taking BCAAs before and during your workout can help you to perform at your best even when you’re low on energy.

 8. Prioritize fuel and recovery

-A caloric deficit can negatively impact both our performance during training and our recovery afterward.
-Taking in carbs before your workout will help to fuel your body during intense exercise, reducing the likelihood of subpar performance.
+A caloric deficit can negatively impact both your performance during training and your recovery afterward.
+Taking in carbs before your workout, however, will help to fuel your body during intense exercise, reducing the likelihood of subpar performance.

-Sleep also plays an important role in our ability to maintain muscle mass while we are cutting weight.
-Amongst other things, our bodies utilize the time we sleep to actively rebuild damaged muscle tissue.
-During sleep, levels of certain hormones, as well as, muscle protein synthesis are elevated in the body, helping us to repair the damage that has been done to our muscles.
+Sleep also plays an important role in your ability to maintain muscle mass while you’re cutting weight.
+Amongst other things, your body utilizes the time you sleep to rebuild damaged muscle tissue.

-A chronic lack of sleep ultimately means that our bodies won’t able to properly react to and recover from exercise-induced muscle stimulation.
+A chronic lack of sleep ultimately means that your body won’t be able to properly react to and recover from your workouts.
 Over time, this can lead to breakdowns in muscle tissue and an overall loss of muscle mass.

-If you want to minimize muscle loss during a fat loss program, there are three crucial things you need to do:
+In order to mitigate muscle loss during a weight loss program, there are three crucial things you need to do: